alahmedabdullah/charlieconnector/README.md

 # --- EOF ---
 ```
-The "main.sh" executes "run.sh" which internally generated file based on "run.sh_template".
-The template filename must have "_template" suffix and need to be placed in the "Input Location" which is specified in "Create Job" tab of the Chiminey-Portal.
-Following is the content of "run.sh_template" that executes a given CHARLIE job :
+Following is the content of 'run.sh' that executes a given CHARLIE job :

 ```
 #!/bin/sh